ArduPilot/ardupilot_wiki/dev/source/docs/extended-kalman-filter.rst

 faults that affect a single sensor.

-Another feature of the EKF algorithm is that it is able to estimate offsets in the vehicles compass readings and also estimate the earth's magnetic field for both plane, copter and rover applications.
+Another feature of the EKF algorithm is that it is able to estimate offsets in the vehicle's compass readings and also estimate the earth's magnetic field for both plane and copter as well as rover applications.
 This makes it less sensitive to compass calibration errors than current DCM and INAV algorithms.